Prachi-Jamdade/Prachi-Jamdade/README.md

 - 💡 I like to explore **new technologies.**

+- 👩‍💻 I am working as an **Android Developer** in a fast growing FinTech startup.

+- 💡 I write for my fellow developers as per my knowledge and intense reasearch as a **Freelance Technical Writer**

 - 🌱 I’m on track for learning more about **Data Science and Machine Learning.**

 - 📝 I regularly write articles on **[https://medium.com/@prachi-jamdade](https://medium.com/@prachi-jamdade)**